oneandoneis2/learn_java/docs/notes.md

 Event-driven is done via listeners, sources and events - basically it's pub/sub.
 Your object registers itself with a source, e.g. a button.
 The button calls the object's event-handler when an event occurs & passes it info about the event.

 An object that is a source of events will/should have an add<action>Listener() method.

+If you declare an object to be a superclass Foo, you can't call a method on it that elongs to the subclass Bar. e.g. if you have Animal a = new Dog(); you can't call a.bark() because Animals don't bark - dogs do.
+You have to cast to the right class:
+Dog d = (Dog) a;
+d.bark();